snithissh/blog-jekyll/_posts/2024-12-03-ssti-portswigger-5.md

 ![]({{ site.baseurl }}/assets/images/ssti/ssti-15.png)

-Normally, the secret key for django exists under settings and in order to get that value, we can use the following payload `{{settings.SECRET_KEY}}` which will reveal the secret key value of framework
+Normally, the secret key for django exists under settings and in order to get that value, we can use the following payload `{% raw %}{{settings.SECRET_KEY}}{% endraw %}` which will reveal the secret key value of framework

 ![]({{ site.baseurl }}/assets/images/ssti/ssti-16.png)